 - How changing the concussion culture will help protect athletes’ health.

 - Our 22 core lessons on accurate and responsible concussion reporting.

 - Video examples of concussion coverage for students to practice with.

-If you are interested in bringing the Concussion Reporting Workshop to your school, please email Brandon Boyd at firstname.lastname@example.org with your name and alma mater.
-We will provide all of the slides and curriculum for you to get started.
+If you are interested in bringing the Concussion Reporting Workshop to your school or would like more information, please email Media Project Coordinator Brandon Boyd at email@example.com with your name and school.